Ph.D. in Christian Ethics, Union

 Here I am at 17 (at the right) as Junior Class President, Triadelphia High School, 1966.

-Served as Member of National Honor Society, Triadelphia High School, 1966,
+Awarded Membership in National Honor Society, Triadelphia High School, 1966,

 Served as President of the Forum (Debate Club), Triadelphia High School,